easynet-world/7159-easy-slack-mcp/README.md

 # Slack MCP Server

-A full-stack Model Context Protocol (MCP) server for Slack integration, built with [easy-mcp-server](https://github.com/easynet-world/7134-easy-mcp-server).
-This server provides comprehensive access to Slack's Web API, enabling AI agents to interact with Slack workspaces programmatically.
+A Model Context Protocol (MCP) server for Slack integration that provides comprehensive access to Slack's Web API, enabling AI agents to interact with Slack workspaces programmatically.

 ## Features

 - **Complete Slack API Integration**: Access to messaging, channels, users, files, and more
 - **MCP-Compatible**: Works with any MCP-compatible AI agent or client
 - **RESTful API**: Clean, consistent REST endpoints for all Slack operations
-- **File-Based Routing**: Automatic endpoint generation from directory structure
 - **Comprehensive Documentation**: Built-in API docs and MCP resources
 - **AI-Ready Prompts**: Pre-built prompts for common Slack workflows